tymyrddin/blue-siem/source/docs/notes/README.md

 ## What?

-SIEM and threat hunting notes.
+SIEM and threat intelligence/hunting notes.

 ## Why?